Minors Protection

 • Report to the Rhode Island Department of Children, Youth and Family Services (RIDCYFS) Child Protection Hotline at 1-(800) RI-CHILD or 1-800-742-4453 (callers may remain anonymous); then

-Message to Parents and Guardians
+For Parents and Guardians

 If you have any questions or concerns about your child’s safety at Brown, please reach out to:

-• Minors Protection at minorsprotection@brown.edu
+• the Minors Protection Office at minorsprotection@brown.edu.

 Important things you can do to protect your child